 Let’s get started…

 Do you see what I did there?
 I’m in lesson planning mode at the moment.
-I don’t know if anyone ever thinks about the effort that goes into created lessons when they are at school (I know I didn’t).
+I don’t know if students ever thinks about the effort that goes into created lessons when they’re at school (I know I didn’t).
 This time of year, post exams, is a chance for teachers to look at old schemes of work and consider how they could be changed, improved, re-vitalised.

 I’ve been helping to create the new scheme of work for The Merchant of Venice and I came across this quote from from the title page of the first quarto.

 ‘The most excellent historie of the merchant of Venice.
 With the extreame crueltie of